nusrobomaster/nusrobomaster.github.io/docs/nav-teams/MECHABirdBox.md

 ![ChassisBottom](./assets/MECHABirdBox-chassisbottom.png)

 ![ChassisFront](./assets/MECHABirdBox-chassisfront.png)
+* Figure 1.1 and 1.2: bottom and front view of shock absorber added to mecanum wheels (drawing taken from https://www.robomaster.com/en-US/products/components/detail/1843, edited to include shock absorber)

 * Impact detector: Transmit health of robot efficiently to controls system, direction of impact to the pilot UI.
 * Intelligent sensing armour -> Infrared sensors near armour to detect when aiming beam lands on robot.
 Or gel pads to detect which part of the robot is being hit to move away accordingly